-Gains would be offset at least in part by the owner’s (or owners’) annual gains allowance as well as any carried over capital losses the owner may have dating from prior to the start of the plan (as recorded on the Taxes screen) or in much rarer cases, the investment has been set to depreciate, using a negative growth rate.
+Gains would be offset at least in part by the owner’s (or owners’) annual gains allowance as well as any carried over capital losses the owner may have dating from prior to the start of the plan (as recorded on the Carryover Assumptions screen) or in much rarer cases, the investment has been set to depreciate, using a negative growth rate.

 This setting could be used to help model the realisation of your client’s annual gains allowance, although it is not designed expressly for that purpose.